Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Adjusting to Environment

-An all-consuming focus on impending death will cause the patient to ignore other roles in life that are important to them.
-The patient will typically resume daily activities such as restarting work or hobbies or becoming engaged as a spouse or parent to complete this task.
+An all-consuming focus on impending death causes the patient to ignore other roles in life that are important to them.
+To complete this task, the patient typically resumes daily activities, such as restarting work or hobbies or becoming engaged as a spouse or parent.

 Redirecting Emotional Energy